List of Army Black Knights head football coaches

 Jeff Monken has served as head coach at Army since 2014 season.

 The Army Black Knights college football team represents the United States Military Academy (Army) in the American Athletic Conference (AAC), as part of the NCAA Division I Football Bowl Subdivision.
 The program has had 36 head coaches and one interim head coach since it began play during the 1890 season.
 Since December 2013, Jeff Monken has served as head coach at Army.

 Four coaches have led Army in postseason bowl games: Jim Young, Bob Sutton, Rich Ellerson, and Monken.
-Although no coach has led the Black Knights to a conference championship, Charles Dudley Daly won two (1914 and 1916) and Earl Blaik won three (1944, 1945, 1946) national championships.
+Although only Monken has led the Black Knights to a conference championship, Charles Dudley Daly won two (1914 and 1916) and Earl Blaik won three (1944, 1945, 1946) national championships.

 Blaik is the leader in seasons coached, with 18 years as head coach and in games coached (164) and won (121).
 Geoffrey Keyes has the highest winning percentage of those who have coached more than one game at .875.
 John Mumford has the lowest winning percentage of those who have coached more than one game, with .000.
 Of the 36 different head coaches who have led the Black Knights, Henry L. Williams, Daly, John McEwan, Biff Jones, Blaik, and Young have been inducted into the College Football Hall of Fame.